Learn more about numerous air regulations that may affect the Texas economy.

 This may affect chemical plants and refineries, power plants and motor vehicles.

 TCEQ says the studies EPA is relying on in considering this change are inadequate:

-“the epidemiology studies used… are not scientifically rigorous enough to be used as the basis for this important policy decision.”15
+“ the epidemiology studies used… are not scientifically rigorous enough to be used as the basis for this important policy decision."
+14 and it could result in additional Texas counties being declared non-attainment zones..”15

 According to the National Journal, the head of Small Businesses for Sensible Regulations says the revised standard would cost the economy:

 “$19 billion to $90 billion… by EPA’s own estimates.”16